 - Assessing your financial situation: A tax attorney can analyze your finances to determine your eligibility for certain programs, like an offer in compromise or Currently Not Collectible status, and help you decide if they’re viable options for your situation.

 - Gathering important information: A lot of negotiating with the IRS requires you to provide information and documents to the IRS to support your claims.
-A tax attorney can help you with this process by identifying only the relevant information you need to send to the IRS.
-This avoids sending unnecessary information, which can waste your time, cause confusion, and sometimes lead to a bigger tax problem by bringing attention to an issue the IRS didn’t previously know about.
+A tax attorney can help you with this process.

 - Presenting the best offers possible to the IRS: A tax lawyer knows the best way to present settlement offers and requests for program acceptance to increase your chances of success.

-- Identify legal arguments to help your case: If there’s a specific regulation or court case that supports your position that you aren’t aware of, your tax attorney will bring it to your attention.
-Without an attorney, you’ll never know about this argument because the IRS won’t tell you about it.
+- Identifying legal arguments to help your case: If there’s a specific regulation or court case that supports your position, your tax attorney will leverage that to improve negotiations with the IRS.

-- Negotiating tactics: There are things you should and shouldn’t say when negotiating with the IRS, as well as the right time to say those things.
-A tax attorney will have the experience to know what to say, how to say it, and when to say it to the IRS to achieve a more favorable outcome for your tax problem.
+- Negotiating tactics: A tax attorney will have the experience to know what to say, how to say it, and when to say it to the IRS to achieve a more favorable outcome for your tax problem.

 Can an Attorney Lower Your Taxes Owed?